betaglot/plantabeta/docs/reference/Via/ViaMetron/ViaKuboi.md

 - PocketHold
     - BowlingBallHold\Crux of Biographie (5.15a)

-- Risk increases when there is only a small part of a SmallHold which must be hit perfectly, i.e. there is little margin of error of FingerPlacement on a ViaSurface.
+- Risk increases when there is only a small part of a SmallHold which must be hit perfectly, i.e. there is little margin of error of FingerPlacement on a Contact.

-- Risk increases when there is a limited range of directions (vectors) in which to load a ViaSurface.
+- Risk increases when there is a limited range of directions (vectors) in which to load a Contact.

 - StabMovement
     - HangingFootTransfer ->